Maria Sibylla Merian: Amsterdam

 A 1730 black and white edition of Metamorphosis – after her death the book was reprinted in 1719, 1726, and 1730.

 An occupational portrait of Maria Sibylla Merian (c.
 1700, copperplate by Jacobus Houbraken from a portrait by Georg Gsell).
 Her status as a scientist is emphasised by the pile of books next to her.
 The globe and the prints draw attention to her accomplishments.
-The pair of engraving burins and the emblem of her father emphasize her ancestry.
+The pair of engraving burins and the emblem of her father emphasise her ancestry.

 In 1690, Merian's mother had died.
 A year later, she moved with her daughters to Amsterdam.
 In 1692, her husband divorced her.
 In Amsterdam the same year, her daughter Johanna married Jakob Hendrik Herolt, a successful merchant in the Suriname trade, originally from Bacharach.
 The flower painter Rachel Ruysch became Merian's pupil.
 Merian made a living selling her paintings.
 She and her daughter Johanna sold flower pictures to art collector Agnes Block.
 By 1698 Merian lived in a well-furnished house on Kerkstraat.

 In 1699, the city of Amsterdam granted Merian permission to travel to Suriname in South America, along with her younger daughter Dorothea Maria.
 On 10 July, the fifty-two year old Merian and her daughter set sail.
 The goal of the mission was to spend five years illustrating new species of insects.
 In order to finance the mission, Maria Sibylla sold 255 of her own paintings.
 She would later write:

 In Holland, with much astonishment what beautiful animals came from the East and West Indies.
 I was blessed with having been able to look at both the expensive collection of Doctor Nicolaes Witsen, mayor of Amsterdam and director of the East Indies society, and that of Mr. Jonas Witsen, secretary of Amsterdam.
 Moreover, I also saw the collections of Mr. Fredericus Ruysch, doctor of medicine and professor of anatomy and botany, Mr. Livinus Vincent, and many other people.
 In these collections I had found innumerable other insects, but found that their origin and their reproduction is unknown, it begs the question as to how they transform, starting from caterpillars and chrysalises and so on.
 All this has, at the same time, led me to undertake a long-dreamed-of journey to Suriname.